michaelrbarb/Getting_and_Cleaning_Data/Code Book.md

             Each person is labled from 1 to 30.
 - type:     The group that the volunteer was assigned to.
 Test or Train group.
 - variable: The type of acceleration recoreded.
-            - variable is has five parts to describe the specific measurement.
+            - variable has five parts to describe the specific measurement.
                         - t or f:  time(t) or fequency(f) domain signals
                         - Body or Gravity:  Body or Gravity acceleration
                         - Acc or Gyro:  indicates if the signal is linear(Acc, measured in standard gravity units                                            'g') or angular acceleration(Gyro, measaured in radians/second).
                         - Jerk: indicates if linerar acceleration and angular velocity were derived in time to                                       obtain Jerk signals
                         - Mag: indicates if the signal was calculated using the Euclidean norm.
                         - X,Y or Z:  indicates the direction of the signal
                         - mean: mean of the signals measured
                         - std:  standard deviation of the signals measured